 - Text Reminder Templates

-How to Send Appointment Text Appointment Reminders to Clients
+How to Send Text Message Appointment Reminders to Clients

-The easiest way is to sign up an online booking or appointment scheduling platform that offers built-in automated text reminders.
+The easiest way is to sign up an online booking or appointment scheduling software that offers built-in automated text reminders.

-Appointment text reminders are critical when it comes to scheduling, so your scheduling app should definitely send out texts for you—so you can spend more time seeing clients and making money.
-(Schedulicity sure does.)
+Appointment text reminders are critical when it comes to scheduling, so your booking app should definitely send out texts for you—so you can spend more time seeing clients and making money.

-If you need convincing that you absolutely must implement automated text reminders into your scheduling routine, here are four ways that sending texts can help both you and your clients—plus a template that tells you exactly what to say.
+If you need to be convinced that you absolutely need automated text reminders in your scheduling routine, here’s how sending texts can help you and your clients—plus a template that tells you exactly what to say.